"Shocked" to be champion: Jorge Martín’s incredible path to MotoGP™ glory

 He was haunted throughout the winter by errors, like crashing out of a seemingly guaranteed victory in Indonesia, just 24 hours after taking the lead in the championship from a Sprint win:

-Sometimes I have to be colder, relax and try to analyse situations better
+Sometimes I have to be colder, relax and try to analyze situations better.

 If there’s one thing you can tell from speaking to Jorge, his number one opponent is himself.
 He jokes: “I don’t have problems at night thinking about other riders!”